 Descriptive statistics were applied and normality assumption was tested with the Shapiro-Wilk test for each timepoint separately.
 The repeated measurements were tested with the non-parametric Friedman test.
 Only variables with at least 10 observations with positive findings at any given timepoint were included in the analysis.
 Statistical significance was corrected via Sidak's correction $\alpha{Sidak} = 1 - (1 - \alpha)1/m$, where α is the statistical significance and m the number of hypotheses tested.
-Finally, post-hoc analyses were conducted between TO-T1, TO-T2 and T1-T2 measurements using the Wilcoxon signed-rank test.
-The statistical significance statistical significance significance statistical significance here.
+Finally, post-hoc analyses were conducted between T0-T1, T0-T2 and T1-T2 measurements using the Wilcoxon signed-rank test.
+The statistical significance statistical significance statistical significance statistical significance here the statistical significance here.